plone/volto/docs/source/upgrade-guide/index.md

 new way of reading the config from the new Volto's Configuration.
 However, it won't be mandatory until Volto 14, leaving the community time to adapt their code and projects.

-!!! tip Recommended for addons
+!!! tip Recommended for add-ons
-    If you are an addon maintainer and you migrate your add-on to be Volto 12 compatible, it's recommended that you add it as `peerDependencies` for Volto 12.
+If you are an add-on maintainer, and you migrate your add-on to be Volto 12 compatible, it's recommended that you add it as `peerDependencies` for Volto 12.

     ```json
       "peerDependencies": {